TYPO3-extensions/sphinx/Documentation/DeveloperManual/Index.rst

 Developer manual
 ================

+.. only:: html

 	This chapter describes some internals of the Sphinx extension to let you extend it easily.

 Signals and Slots